TUDelft-CITG/HOS-prob-design-24/_modules/week-05.md

 : Recap of WS04.
 Interpretation of component reliability analysis, and presentation of results.

 Workshop
-: WS05 will apply component reliability techniques to an existing deterministic problem.
+: WS05 will apply component reliability techniques to an existing deterministic problem and report the results. **This workshop is turned in for feedback/grading** (should be possible to finish in class on Friday, but you have until Tuesday, May 28 at 4:00 AM to submit it; you can choose your own groups).

 <!-- Holidays
 : None -->